 - I have police contact information that I feel might hinder my chances of getting a job.
 Is there a process I can use to get things removed from my police check?

 - What if I have had past contacts with the police involving mental health incidents?

-- Is there a difference between a record check done by my local police service, and a check offered by a third-party company?
+- Is there a difference between a screening check done by my local police service, and a check offered by a third-party company?

 - Do you release information on my driving history including speeding tickets and other infractions?

-- Why does it take so long to get my police check done?
+- Why does it take so long to get my check done?